 Le Grand is a very small town located in the state of California.
 With a population of 1,592 people and just one neighborhood, Le Grand is the 693rd largest community in California.

-Because occupations involving physical labor dominate the local economy, Le Grand is generally considered to be a blue-collar town.
-44.02% of the Le Grand workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Le Grand is a blue-collar town, with 44.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Le Grand is a town of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Le Grand who work in farm management occupations (15.34%), office and administrative support (10.43%), and teaching (8.74%).

 Le Grand is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.